strapi/strapi/packages/strapi-provider-email-mailgun/README.md

     providerOptions: {
       apiKey: env('MAILGUN_API_KEY'),
-      domain: env('MAILGUN_DOMAIN'), //Required if you have an account with multiple domains },
+      domain: env('MAILGUN_DOMAIN'), //Required if you have an account with multiple domains
+      host: env('MAILGUN_HOST') // If you are using EU servers, you need to specify the host. api.eu.mailgun.net for EU Servers (or api.mailgun.net for US servers)
+    },
     settings: {
       defaultFrom: 'myemail@protonmail.com',